-Last month, Canada’s immigration minister, Marco Mendicino, announced that as of December 15, 2020, a new policy will be implemented that will protect temporary foreign workers in BC.
+Last month, British Columbia’s Minister of Labour, Harry Bains, announced that as of December 15, 2020, a new policy will be implemented that will protect temporary foreign workers in BC.
 Until recently, British Columbia did not have a system available to certify and register the employers who hire temporary foreign workers.

 The new policy includes these three programs: The Temporary Foreign Worker Program, the Home Child-Care Provider Pilot, or the Home Support Worker Pilot.